 A more effective approach when launching a new product is to use messages that are specific and objective.
 Provide proof of your claims to customers.
 For example:

 - This product improves performance by 19% as certified by (whoever is relevant in your industry)

 - This product won three awards from the new product research council

 - This product reduces maintenance costs by 13%

 The right messaging when launching a product will shape the way customers evaluate the product against competitors - and their incumbent solution.
+This is the most important step in successful product launch.
 Customers tend to use the products that are most relevant to their needs, so the right message at the right time will help your product resonate in their minds, and generate early interest and sales that will lead to traction.
 And that will give your new product a fighting chance in the market.

 Here are a few tips on the process to develop a compelling marketing message.

 2. Realistic and Clear Launch Goals